irisnet/irishub-sdk-go/README.md

 # IRISHUB Chain Go SDK

 Irishub Chain GO SDK makes a simple package of API provided by Irishub, which provides great convenience for users to quickly develop applications based on irishub chain.
-It includes the following core components:

-- adapter - wrap the basic operations of CRUD operations with the user DAO layer
-- crypto - Implemented the irishub private key, address, keystore generation method
-- modules - Implemented the API interface under the rpc package, and encapsulates the API methods of irishub modules.
-- rpc - API interface exposed to users
-- test - Automated test entrance
-- types - Core type
-- utils - Simple wrap of the tool library used

-Among them, under the `modules` package, some or all of the interfaces provided by the modules of irishub are implemented, and currently mainly include:`asset`、`bank`、`distribution`、`gov`、`keys`、`oracle`、`random`、`service`、`slashing`、`staking`、`tendermint`。

 ## install